Gloucester and Sharpness Canal: Canal planning and construction

 Conceived in the canal mania period of the late 18th century, the Gloucester and Berkeley Ship Canal scheme (as it was originally named) was started by architect and civil engineer Robert Mylne.
-In 1793 an Act of Parliament was obtained authorising the raising of a total of £200,000.
-The project rapidly encountered financial difficulties – to such an extent that Mylne left the project in 1798.
+An act of Parliament, the Gloucester and Berkeley Canal Act 1793 (33 Geo.
+3. c.
+97) was obtained, authorising the raising of a total of £200,000.
+The project rapidly encountered financial difficulties, to such an extent that Mylne left the project in 1798.

 By mid-1799 costs had reached £112,000 but only 5+1/2 mi of the canal had been completed.
-Robert Mylne's role was taken over by James Dadford who had originally been engaged as resident engineer on the project in 1795.
+Mylne's role was taken over by James Dadford, who had originally been engaged as resident engineer on the project in 1795.
 Lack of funds resulted in the company ceasing to employ Dadford in 1800.

 Decade of capital raising

-Between 1800 and 1810 various attempts were made to raise money to allow further building but they came to nothing.
+Between 1800 and 1810 various unfruitful attempts were made to raise money to allow further building.
 Money from tolls and rents allowed for some improvements to be made to the basin at Gloucester in 1813.